Punjabi Folklore: 3 Breathtaking Tales To Shed Tears

 On that night, when Sohni floated on that pitcher, she drowned.
 Mahival saw that he jumped into the water and died while drowning.
 Their dead bodies were recovered from the stream and were buried there.

 The love story of Sassi Punnu is one of the four most famous romances in Indian Punjabi folklore.
-Sassi was a descendant of the king of Bhambour.
-At her birth, the astrologers of the royal family speculated that Sassi would be the hoodoo for the raja (king) and family.
+Sassi (ਸਾਸਿ) was a descendant of the king of Bhambour.
+At her birth, the astrologers of the royal family speculated that Sassi would bring the downfall of the king and the entire family.

 After hearing this, the queens put Sassi in a box and asked the servant to throw her in the river.
 The washerman found the box and adopted the kid.

-On the other hand, Punnu was the son of king Mir Hoth Khan, and he eagerly wanted to meet Sassi when he heard stories about her beauty.
+On the other hand, Punnu (ਪੰਨੂ) was the son of king Mir Hoth Khan.
+He eagerly wanted to meet Sassi when he heard stories about her beauty.
 He traveled to the village of Bhambour, and after reaching there, he gave some clothes to the man who adopted her to wash as he was a washerman so that Punnu would easily see Sassi.

 Both the Sassi and Punnun fell in love when they saw each other for the very first time.
 Sassi’s father didn’t oppose the marriage, but Punnu’s family caused hindrances.